SidharthSatapathy04/Sidharth-Satapathy/README.md

 ## 👨‍💻 About Me

 I'm a Computer Science student from India passionate about building intelligent systems and solving real-world problems through technology.
-I work across **AI/ML**, **IoT**, **cloud infrastructure**, and **full-stack development** — from training predictive models on health and energy datasets to deploying biometric IoT systems with live dashboards.
+I work across **AI/ML**, **Agentic AI**, **IoT**, **cloud infrastructure**, and **full-stack development** — from training predictive models on health and energy datasets to deploying biometric IoT systems with live dashboards and building RAG-powered AI agents.
 I have a strong foundation in DSA, OOP, DBMS, and Networking.

+---

+## 💼 Experience

+**Software Developer Intern — Cyient Ltd.** · *May 2026 – June 2026* · Hyderabad, India
+- Annotated 211 industrial hydro turbine images for Hitachi Mitsubishi Hydro, labeling water bubbles and balance holes to support computer vision model training
+- Developed a Python-based Bayesian Reliability Analyzer for reliability estimation using probabilistic statistical methods
+- Performed data preprocessing, analysis, and visualization to support engineering decision-making
+- Collaborated with engineers and project mentors in an industrial R&D environment across AI, computer vision, and reliability engineering

 ---